rubinius/rubinius-wasm/README.md

 and indeed fib(16) is 987 :-)

 ## Development
-The Rw code is in `wasm_vm/src`.
+The rW code is in `wasm_vm/src`.
 The individual WAT files are assambled and compiled through a rake recipe.
-If you modify any of the WAT files you'll need to build the Rw.wasm again with `rake build`.
+If you modify any of the WAT files you'll need to build the rW.wasm again with `rake build`.

 ```
 $ rake assemble # put the individual WAT files together according to the `wasm_vm/rw.erb` template